-Reseller accounts were offered for many years and then we moved onto a partner-based program, where SMTP2GO partners can provide their customers with a high quality outgoing email service, and receive a commission in return.
+Reseller accounts were offered for many years and then we moved onto an affiliate-based program, where SMTP2GO affiliates can provide their customers with a high quality outgoing email service, and receive a commission in return.

-While still offering the partner program, we have also brought back our reseller subaccount model as we’ve had many customers ask for them!
+While still offering the affiliate program, we have also brought back our reseller subaccount model as we’ve had many customers ask for them!